NVIDIA/NeMo-Guardrails/nemoguardrails/eval/README.md

 - `split`: The split of the dataset.
 This can be either 'helpful' or 'harmful'.
 This is used to determine the appropriate label for the predictions.
 - `num-samples`: Number of samples to evaluate.
 Default is 50.
 - `check-jailbreak`: Whether to evaluate the jailbreak rail.
 Default is True.
-- `check-output_moderation`: Whether to evaluate the output moderation rail.
+- `check-check_output`: Whether to evaluate the output moderation rail.
 Default is True.
 - `output-path`: Folder to write the results to.
 Default is 'eval_outputs/moderation'.

 It is also possible to evaluate each of the rails individually.
 To evaluate the jailbreak rail only, use the following command: